By: Madison Grimm

 - Remove access and harborage areas near your building to decrease the chance for pests to move in.
 Small cracks and crevices allow insects and rodents to enter and live in structures.
 For masonry walls or around utility pipes or lines, fill in holes with sheet metal, wire gauze, wire mesh and concrete.
 For entry holes or wood, fill in holes with 26-gauge sheet steel or ¼” hardware cloth or wire mesh.
-Elastomeric sealants can be used to fill gaps and holes in some cases.
+In some cases, gaps and holes can be filled with elastomeric sealants.

 - Be mindful of the foliage surrounding your building.
 Reduce ground cover by trimming or removing low-growing bushes.
-Cut down vines that are attached to the building.
-Cut back trees from building, so they do not touch or hang over (about 6 ft from the building).
+Cut down vines that are attached to the building and cut back trees from building, so they do not touch or hang over (about 6 ft from the building).
 Consider removing fruit and seed producing trees and bushes, since they provide food for commensal rodents, wildlife and insects.